The course

 - Research Preparation in English II

-- Advanced Interaction Design
+- Introduction to Interaction Design

 - Artificial Intelligence and Intelligent Agents